pauldwhitman/uaegoldenvisa/README.md

 |10|New salary certificate|A salary certificate from your employer containing your total salary.
 Your salary must be greater than AED 30,000, the letter must be dated in the last 60 days, and it **must be translated into Arabic**.|

 ### Output
-When the status for step 8 is complete, you can download the eVis aPDF.
+When the status for step 8 is complete, you can download the _Entry Permit_ PDF (commonly referred to as an _eVisa_).
 In the ICA portal, find the request, click the menu button, then click _Print Electronic Visa_.
 ![How to download eVisa](./images/3-download-evisa.png)

 Once you've downloaded the eVisa PDF, take note of your _Entry Permit_ and _UID number_.
 You will need these for the next step.